Gary Forbes: College career

 Forbes was ranked as the #4 shooting guard, and the #20 overall prospect on ESPN's Top 100 for the incoming class of 2003.
 He committed to play at the University of Virginia, after also receiving scholarship offers from Georgia Tech and Mississippi State.
 Coach Pete Gillen's group of newcomers was ranked #17 on the list of top recruiting classes on Rivals.com.

 As a freshman in 2003–04, Forbes played in all of Virginia's 31 games, starting in 17.
 He averaged 7.6 points and 4.0 rebounds per game.
 He finished second on the team in blocked shots (28) and steals (30).
-Tallied 22 points (season high) and 9 rebounds against Minnesota in the ACC – Big Ten Challenge.
+Tallied 22 points (season-high) and 9 rebounds against Minnesota in the ACC – Big Ten Challenge.
 As a sophomore in 2004–05, Forbes played in 29 games, started 4, and averaged 9.4 points and 4.1 rebounds per game.
-Scored 23 (season high), on 8–11 shooting, in a loss at #4 North Carolina.
+Scored 23 (season-high), on 8–11 shooting, in a loss at #4 North Carolina.
 After starting the game at Duke, Forbes tallied a double-double with 17 points and 10 rebounds.

 Gillen resigned from Virginia after the end of the 2004–05 season, and Forbes decided to transfer out of the school.
 He transferred to the University of Massachusetts, and due to NCAA transfer rules, he was forced to sit out the 2005–06 season.

 In the 2006–07 season, his first with the Minutemen, Forbes started in 23 of the team's 33 games.
 Playing behind established seniors Rashaun Freeman and Stéphane Lasme, Forbes still averaged 13.0 points and 5.8 rebounds per game.
-He scored a career high 31 points and grabbed 14 rebounds in a game at Temple.
+He scored a career-high 31 points and grabbed 14 rebounds in a game at Temple.
 Forbes scored 20 or more points on three other occasions and snared 16 rebounds in a game versus Richmond.
 Helped the Minutemen win their first Atlantic 10 title since the 1995–96 season.
 UMass also advanced to the second round of the NIT, their first post-season play since the 1999–2000 season.

-Coming into his senior year in 2007–08, Forbes was named to Preseason Atlantic 10 Third Team.
+Coming into his senior year in 2007–08, Forbes was named to the Preseason Atlantic 10 Third Team.
 By the end of the regular season, he was averaging 20.3 points per game, tied for the league lead in scoring with Temple's Dionte Christmas.
-Forbes scored 25 or more points on six occasions, including a 29 point high at Northern Iowa.
-The A-10 honored him as the league's Player of the Year, and also placed him on the all-conference First Team.
+Forbes scored 25 or more points on six occasions, including a 29-point high at Northern Iowa.
+The A-10 honored him as the league's Player of the Year and also placed him on the all-conference First Team.
 Forbes helped UMass make a deep run in the NIT, advancing past Syracuse, two-time defending NCAA champion Florida, and on to the final before falling to Ohio State.
 He was named to the NIT's All-Tournament team.

 Forbes scored a total of 1,639 points over his college career (698 at Virginia, 1,128 at UMass).